Sheikh: Iran

 From the perspective of Iran, the word or title of sheikh possesses diverse meanings, among individuals who are aged and wise, it has been an honorific title used for elders and learned scholars, such as: Sheikh al-Rayees Abu Ali Sina, Sheikh Mufid, Sheikh Morteza Ansari.
-In the past, Islamic scholars who were the Islamic prophet Muhammad's descendants, were called Sayyid/Seyyed instead of sheikh.
+In the past, Islamic scholars who were the Muhammad's descendants, were called Sayyid/Seyyed instead of sheikh.

 For women

 Historically, female scholars in Islam were referred to as shaykhah (Arabic: شيخة) (alt. shaykhat).
 Notable shaykha include the 10th-century Shaykhah Fakhr-un-Nisa Shuhdah and 18th-century scholar Al-Shaykha Fatima al-Fudayliyya.
 In 1957, Indonesian education activist Rahmah el Yunusiyah was awarded the title of syeikah by the faculty of Al-Azhar University, the first time the university had granted the title to a woman.

-A daughter or wife or mother of a sheikh is also called a shaykhah.
+A daughter, wife or mother of a sheikh is also called a shaykhah.
 Currently, the term shaykhah is commonly used for women of ruling families in the Arab states of the Arabian Peninsula.